-(4) The police unit will be subject to audits at any time by the Department of Justice or the Federal Bureau of Investigation.
+(4) The Over-Policed Rights Act jurisdiction shall be subject to audits at any time by the Department of Justice or the Federal Bureau of Investigation.

-(5) The police unit will designate a person to act as liason between the unit and the federal court system, the Department of Justice and any volunteer observer organizations.
+(5) The Over-Policed Rights Act jurisdiction shall designate a person to act as liaison between the unit and the federal court system, the Department of Justice and any volunteer observer organizations.

-(b) Volunteer observers shall be authorized to—
+Sec.
+302. Volunteer observers shall be authorized to—

 (2) ride along in any police cruiser or other police conveyance.